 Overwhelmingly families reported that as a result of includem's support they now had improved family relationships.
-The following examples are both from parent-child pairs who each describe improvements in child behaviour and family dynamics: "I would say I am more respectful and helpful and not fighting anymore.
-It is just by having people who are there to help me."
+The following examples are both from parent-child pairs who each describe improvements in child behaviour and family dynamics:

 "Yes, big change.
 [He] and me are very open now instead of him lashing out and hitting something.
 If we ask him to do his room he does it.
 There has been a dramatic improvement.
 His manners and everything, there has been a great difference."